NKCSS/ABI2CSharp/README.md

 }
 ```

-### Example snipper to query your Multiplayer Runs from ZOS (Zombie Outbreak Survivor)
+### Example snippet to query your Multiplayer Runs from ZOS (Zombie Outbreak Survivor)

 ```csharp
 // Code below expect you to have executed the code against 'multi.zos'.